 Every morning on my way to work, I see the same homeless person, pushing a shopping cart with all the possessions they own and hold dear to them.
 And, each time I picture myself.
 When I see a tent hidden behind a bush, or a tarp made into a tent tucked away, I can imagine myself hiding inside.
 The dirty clothes, the dirty faces, the shameful eyes looking down at their shoes with holes, it is all me.
 I feel all of it and I do not know why.
 For as long as I can remember, I have always felt as though I will be homeless at some point.

 Failure and struggle makes me curious, people with a past intrigue me immensely.
 When I see a homeless person I want to know their story.
 Much like a kindergartner at carpet time, I want to sit crisscross applesauce with my hands under my chin and take in their entire life story.
-Because I know it isn’t always alcohol, drugs, crime and laziness that cost them a warm place to sleep, a warm meal, or a sense of peace within their mind or within four walls.
+Because I know it isn’t always alcohol, drugs, crime and laziness that cost them a warm place to sleep, a suuportive loving family, a warm meal, or a sense of peace within their mind or within four walls.

 It wasn’t any of those that cost me my own home, my own family or my safety.
 A few years back I wanted to collect and take blankets to the homeless, because when they were cold, I felt cold.
 When they were wet, I felt wet.
 But no one understood that or would help me with the project, because it was dangerous for a woman to do alone.
 And, knowing that kept me from doing it, but that feeling of wanting them to be seen, feel heard and know there was zero judgment has never left my heart.

-Once when I was pregnant with Gracie, a man who appeared homeless, was stuck in the middle of a crosswalk in his wheelchair.
+Once when I was pregnant with my daughter, a man who appeared homeless, was stuck in the middle of a crosswalk in his wheelchair.
 One of his wheels was caught in a small pothole and he only had one leg to propel him forward.
 My father was a double amputee, and my heart went out to this man.
 There was no one else around, so I put my car in park, got out and walked over to him and offered to push him the rest of the way.

 Homeless doesn’t mean worthless, it doesn’t mean hopeless and it surely does not mean unlovable.
 Maybe for them it just means wild, liberated, free and possibly daring for some.
 I’ve heard so many times that a homeless person is well off, that they have a home and a family but that they choose to roam instead.
 I can’t imagine what that would feel like to have a family member choose to be homeless, dirty, hungry, unsafe and alone.